 Imagine a world where we all know the source of our food and value the farmers and ranchers that grow it for us.
 Where we are all familiar with innovative water and soil conservation methods that grow our crops and protect our natural resources.
-Drip systems, mulching, composting, drought tolerant plant and tree varietals, watershed knowledge and best agricultural practices become like knowing your last name - obvious and easily conveyed.
+Drip systems, mulching, composting, drought tolerant plant and tree varieties, watershed knowledge and best agricultural practices become like knowing your last name - obvious and easily conveyed.
 And where every child, family, and community member has access to fresh, affordable, local food.
 Welcome to Montezuma School to Farm Project’s vision for the future of our region.

 HOW WE STARTED

 Since 2009, the Montezuma School to Farm Project (MSTFP), a program of the Mancos Conservation District in southwestern Colorado, has focused on providing integrated, hands-on, school garden classes in Montezuma County.
 It began with a farm field trip for 40 Mancos students initiated by an AmeriCorps member in 2010.
 In the eight years since those barn doors first opened to local kids, the program has grown to incorporate six school garden programs, a 2+ acre School Production Area, and a cutting edge curriculum for more than 2,300 students on a monthly basis.

 WHAT WE DO